bit-ml/bit-ml/content/collections/posts/homomorphic2020.md

 encrypted data.

-**Bonus:** if you're curious, you can try computing more complex (polynomial) operations on encrypted data, such as *multiplying three ciphertexts*?
+**Bonus:** if you're curious, you can try computing more complex (polynomial) operations on encrypted data, such as *multiplying three ciphertexts*.
 Here we only wanted to show how to perform one multiplication.
 For more levels of multiplications, you should set the parameters as in [[FV12, Thm1]](https://eprint.iacr.org/2012/144.pdf) so that you decrypt